Notification section (cookies)

 Next, click on the "Notification" to add a cookie section to the website:

-You can also change the text of the button:
+You can also change the button text.

 After finishing with the text content elements, you can go to the section settings.
-Click on "Save and Close" to close the right content editing bar:
+Click on "Save and close" to close the right content editing bar.

 Settings